kanke/Transferer/README.md

 3. Version API - Format versions should go in headers—Accept-Version and Content-Version—in the request and response
 4. Access policies - Restrictions from certain networks, rate limits, guidance of caching of API call content etcetera
+5. Add Dropwizard config file to add different config such as different port for server and running integration test
-5. Add terms & conditions and legal obligations
+6. Add terms & conditions and legal obligations